IBM/build-knowledge-base-with-domain-specific-documents/README.md

 This Composite Code Pattern is intended to help Developers, Data Scientists to give structure to the unstructured data they own which can shape their analysis significantly such that communicating with data will be much easier for further processing and can yield better Insights.

+**[BK] The above para needs to be re-worded.
+Sentences are long.
+Break it into 2 or more sentences.**

 ![](doc/source/images/architecture.png)

-1. The unstructured text data from the docx files(html tables and free floating text) that need to be analyzed and correlated is extracted from the documents using custom python code.
+1. The unstructured text data from the docx files(html tables and free floating text) that need to be analyzed and correlated is extracted from the documents using custom python code.**[BK] Remove custom and say Python**
-2. The text is classified using NLU and also tagged using the code pattern - [Extend Watson text classification](https://github.com/IBM/watson-document-classifier)
+2. The text is classified using NLU **[BK] Say Watson NLU** and also tagged using the code pattern - [Extend Watson text classification](https://github.com/IBM/watson-document-classifier)
 3. The text is correlated with other text using the code pattern - [Correlate documents](https://github.com/IBM/watson-document-co-relation)
-4. The results are filtered using custom python code.
+4. The results are filtered using custom python code.**[BK] Remove custom and say Python**
 5. The knowledge graph is constructed.

 ## Included components